trish234/boston-weather/README.md

 BostonWeather connects to https://openweathermap.org/api

-Add your API key in `environment.ts`:
+To develop, add your API key in a file called `environment.ts`:

     export const environment = {
         production: false,